-As Venture Partner at Glasswing Ventures, Vlad Sejnoha brings over 30 years of experience in AI, Machine Learning (ML), and Natural Language Processing (NLP).
+As Partner at Glasswing Ventures, Vlad Sejnoha brings over 30 years of experience in AI, Machine Learning (ML), and Natural Language Processing (NLP).

 From 2001 through 2018, Vlad Sejnoha was Nuance’s Senior Vice President and Chief Technology Officer.
 In this role, Vlad led the company’s 350-strong worldwide research organization, responsible for developing conversational AI technologies, such as deep learning for the recognition of speech and images, natural language understanding, dialog, reasoning and other AI technologies, which directly supported a broad range of Nuance products.